hannibal002/SkyHanni/FEATURES.md

 - Allow to copy, paste, and mark selected text in signs (not visual, but it's working still)
 - Pet Display (showing the currently selected pet as GUI element, without any fancy XP or level or percentage, but with auto-pet support)
 - Hiding exp Bottles lying on the ground
-- Summon Soul Display (show the name of a dropped soul, not working in dungeon when Skytils' "Hide Non-Starred Mobs Nametags" is enabled)
 - Fixing Skytils custom Damage Splash
 - Gui element showing the real time
 - Highlight the voidling extremist in pink color